Fayzulla Xoʻjayev: Early years

-Xoʻjayev was born into an Uzbek family of wealthy traders in the City of Bukhara, Emirate of Bukhara in 1896.
+Xoʻjayev was born into a family of wealthy traders in the city of Bukhara (part of the Emirate of Bukhara) in 1896.
 He was sent to Moscow by his father in 1907.
 There he realized the tremendous gap between contemporary European society and technology, and the ancient, tradition-bound ways of his homeland.
 His father died in 1912.

-He joined the Pan-Turkist Jadid movement of like-minded reformers in 1916, and, with his father's fortune, established the Young Bukharan Party.
+He joined the pan-Turkist Jadid movement of like-minded reformers in 1916, and, with his father's fortune, established the Young Bukharan Party.
 In March 1918, after the Bolsheviks had successfully established Soviet rule in Kokand, Xoʻjayev led an attempt to form a Young Bukharan government, with the Emir of Bukhara as a figurehead.
 For a few days, it appeared that they had succeeded, and had the Emir as a virtual prisoner, but in his account, written later, Xoʻjayev admitted that he and his fellow revolutionaries had been "gullible" and had underestimated the influence of the clergy and the strength of forces loyal to the old regime.
 In the resulting reaction, thousands of supporters of the Young Bukharans were killed.
 Xoʻjayev escaped to Tashkent and was sentenced to death in his absence.
 He was able to return only after the Emir of Bukhara fled in September 1920 after the Red Army had overthrown his administration on 2 September 1920, bombed the city of Bukhara and occupied it.

 The government years

 After joining the Russian Communist Party about July–August 1920, at the age of 24, Fayzulla Xoʻjayev was appointed Chairman of the Council of People's Nazirs (i.e. head of government) of the Bukharan People's Soviet Republic in September 1920.
-During his term, he barely escaped assassination by Basmachi Revolt leader Enver Pasha.
+During his term, on July 7 1922, a Basmachi assassination attempt on his life failed.
 The Bukharan Republic was temporarily recognised as an independent state by the Soviet government in Moscow, who sent an ambassador and 'advisers' to support Xoʻjayev's government.
 One of the Russian diplomats, Alexander Barmine, recalled:

-With the reorganization of Soviet Central Asia into the new Uzbek Soviet Socialist Republic and after the purge of suspected Uzbek nationalists in 1923–1924, on 5 December 1924, Xoʻjayevbecame Chair of the Revolutionary Committee of the Uzbek SSR – at which time he was recognized as the head of government – and then on 17 February 1925, he became Chair of the Council of People's Commissars of the Uzbek Soviet Socialist Republic.
-Then on 21 May 1925, he became one of the chairmen of the USSR Central Executive Committee once the Uzbek SSR was officially accepted into the USSR.
+With the reorganization of Soviet Central Asia into the new Uzbek Soviet Socialist Republic and after the purge of suspected Uzbek nationalists in 1923–1924, on 5 December 1924, Xoʻjayev became Chair of the Revolutionary Committee of the Uzbek SSR – at which time he was recognized as the head of government – and then on 17 February 1925, he became Chair of the Council of People's Commissars of the Uzbek Soviet Socialist Republic.
+Then on 21 May 1925, he became one of the chairmen of the Central Executive Committee once the Uzbek SSR was officially accepted into the Soviet Union.